 - Refried beans (We like Amy’s refried beans lately)

 - Flour or Corn Tortillas

-- Roasted Corn – Trader Joe’s has an awesome frozen roasted corn that becomes heat and eat fast.
+- Corn Salsa or Roasted Corn – Trader Joe’s has an awesome frozen roasted corn that becomes heat and eat fast.

 - Sweet Pickled red onions – The hubby and I like these, the kid will eat a few and then make faces.

 - Lime Juice- Top with a wedge of lime if you like, lime juice brings out the flavors at the end.